 If you are under 19 and in full-time education, please apply for the 16+ oyster card, not 18+, as you are eligible for free travel.
 We will pay a £10 administration cost for you to get an oyster card or equivalent for the area you live in.

 Training

-We can support and signpost you to training providers such as, Runway Training, training and apprenticeships and Bemix.
+We can support and signpost you to training providers such as the following: